mjohnsullivan/flutter-by-example/README.md

 1. __Hello World__: one-line Flutter app
 2. __Material Navigation__: two screen Flutter that demonstrates navigation using Material
+3. __TextField__: example of a simple single-line text field and a multi-line text field with a submit button

 ## Flutter Docs